 There is a difference between how much we should contribute and how much we must contribute.
 Where finances allow, many of our employers choose to be more generous than the statutory minimums.
 However, in order to remain compliant, the employer contribution must be at least 3% of qualifying earnings (gross earnings less the LEL of £520).

 Should our employees contribute?

 That depends on how generous you are with your employer contributions.
 The regulatory minimum is 8% of qualifying earnings.
 If the employer is paying their minimum of 3%, then the employee must pay the remaining 5%.
 Where an employer pays the full 8%, then there is no requirement for the employee to pay anything.
 This applies to all eligible workers and also to those who earn over £520 per month and have opted in to your pension scheme.

 Usually not!
 While it is possible for an employee’s pension scheme to be a qualifying scheme for auto-enrolment purposes, in practice it is extremely rare.
 Your employee should check with their pension provider and give you written confirmation before you assume that their pension will fulfil your legal obligations.

-YES!
-When you start your PAYE scheme or reach your re-enrolment date, even if no action needs to be taken in terms of enrolling your employees, you absolutely MUST complete your declaration (or re-declaration) of compliance.
+Yes!
+When you start your PAYE scheme or reach your re-enrolment date (every 3 years), even if no action needs to be taken in terms of enrolling your employees, you absolutely MUST complete your declaration (or re-declaration) of compliance.
 This is a statement to The Pensions Regulator which confirms that you have met your pension duties.
-Financial penalties are applied if you do not file this within five months.
-You should receive reminders from The Pensions Regulator, but these can be missed if your contact has changed, so do follow up with them if you do not hear anything.
+Financial penalties are applied if you do not file this within 5 months.
+You should receive reminders from The Pensions Regulator, but these can be missed if your contact has changed, so follow up with them if you do not hear anything.

-For all your pension auto-enrolment questions, The Pensions Regulator website gives very clear directions and they are also happy to take your calls.
-If you prefer to direct your questions to us here at Stewardship, do send them in and we will happily address them in future Sharpen publications.
+For all your pension auto-enrolment questions, The Pensions Regulator website gives very clear directions, and they are also happy to take your calls.
+If you prefer to direct your questions to us at Stewardship, do send them in and we will happily address them in future blogs.